sephinejo/videobus/README.md

 # 🎬VIDEOBUS🫧

-Welcome to the React Video Platform, a dynamic and feature-rich web application built using React.js, React Query, Context, and the YouTube Data API.
+Welcome to the React Video Platform, a dynamic and feature-rich web application built using React.js, React Query, Context, the YouTube Player API, and the YouTube Data API.
 This platform allows users to explore and interact with a vast collection of videos, providing functionalities such as viewing popular videos, searching for specific content, accessing channel information, and discovering related videos.

 ## Live Demo
 [VIDEOBUS](https://main--eclectic-sfogliatella-efeb5b.netlify.app/)